-HER2 heterogeneity was a pivotal predictor for the efficacy of HER2 positive gastric cancers.
-However, there would be some problems should be solved in the future.
-The first, concordance of intratumoral HER2 heterogeneity between endoscopic biopsy specimen and whole tumor tissues has not been investigated in the current study.
+HER2 heterogeneity is a pivotal predictor for the efficacy of HER2-positive gastric cancers.
+However, there are still some problems that need to be solved in the future.
+First, concordance of intratumoral HER2 heterogeneity between endoscopic biopsy specimen and whole tumor tissues has not been investigated in the current study.
 Secondly, there was no common standard of adequate numbers and portions for the assessment of intratumoral HER2 heterogeneity.
 Thirdly, this study did not include the intratumoral heterogeneity of HER2 gene amplification.
-Intratumoral heterogeneity of HER2 gene amplification was reported to be one of the significant prognostic factors for metastatic or resectable advanced breast cancers.
+Intratumoral heterogeneity of HER2 gene amplification has been reported to be one of the significant prognostic factors for metastatic or resectable advanced breast cancers.
 The significance of intratumoral heterogeneity of HER2 gene amplification should also be clarified by further investigations.
-The survival benefits for anti-HER2 drugs such as lapatinib or pertuzumab in combination with trastuzumab and adjuvant therapy of trastuzumab or trastuzumab beyond progression were proven for breast cancers.
-However, the efficacy of those anti-HER2 agents had not been proven for gastric cancers and intratumoral HER2 heterogeneity may be considered as one of the reasons for the difference of these results between breast and gastric cancers.
-If more detailed clinical significance of intratumoral HER2 heterogeneity is solved in the future, anti-HER2 drugs other than trastuzumab would be adopted and treatment outcomes of HER2 positive gastric cancers would be improved.
+The survival benefits for anti-HER2 drugs such as lapatinib or pertuzumab in combination with trastuzumab and adjuvant therapy of trastuzumab or trastuzumab beyond progression were demonstrated for breast cancers.
+However, the efficacy of those anti-HER2 agents had not been proven for gastric cancers, and intratumoral HER2 heterogeneity may be considered as one of the reasons for the difference of these results between breast and gastric cancers.
+If more detailed clinical significance of intratumoral HER2 heterogeneity is solved in the future, anti-HER2 drugs other than trastuzumab can be adopted, and treatment outcomes of HER2-positive gastric cancers would be improved.

 REFERENCES